Stock market today: Wall Street plunges as energy and Home Depot stocks weigh - ExBulletin

 In overseas markets, Shanghai shares fell 0.6%.

-China’s economic recovery from the pandemic is facing pressure from weak consumer demand and exports, a government official said on Tuesday, with retail sales and other activities in April weaker than expected.
+China’s economic recovery after the pandemic faces pressure from sluggish consumer and export demand, a government official said on Tuesday, with retail sales and other activities in April weaker than expected.

 Tokyo’s Nikkei 225 rose 0.7%, continuing its climb to its highest level since the early 1990s.
 Stocks across Europe were slightly lower.